noetl/noetl/k8s/README.md

 ### Best Practices for Data Persistence

-1. **Regular backups**: Schedule regular backups of your Postgres database
+1. **Regular backups**: Schedule regular backups of Postgres database
 2. **Version compatibility**: Ensure Postgres version compatibility when upgrading
-3. **Storage class**: Use an appropriate storage class for your environment
+3. **Storage class**: Use an appropriate storage class for the environment
-4. **Resource limits**: Set appropriate storage resource limits for your PVC
+4. **Resource limits**: Set appropriate storage resource limits for the PVC
 5. **Monitoring**: Monitor disk usage to prevent running out of space

 # Postgres Deployment Troubleshooting Guide